Portrait_Reilly Flanagan

 About Reilly

-Reilly Flanagan will make his Olympic debut in aerial skiing at Milano Cortina 2026.
-He becomes just the third Australian male athlete in the discipline.
-He will compete in the individual and the new Olympic mixed team event.
+Reilly Flanagan made his Olympic debut in aerial skiing at Milano Cortina 2026.
+He became just the third Australian male athlete in the discipline, and the first to compete in the mixed team event.

 In January 2025, he competed in his first World Cup, and the next day, he secured bronze in the mixed team event with Laura Peel and Abbey Willcox.